Other sections in Bowland:

 All applications will be treated in the strictest confidence and details will be shared with the awarding committee.
 Decisions on Awards will be made during the Summer Term and payments will be made termly, starting after registration in the following Michaelmas term.

 Awards are made without any commitment to renewal in subsequent years; however, recipients are eligible to reapply.

 We have two awards of £500 each available to incoming first year mature students from the Lancashire and Cumbria regions.
-Students with dependents who have costs associated with child-care, disabled students and students with special needs are eligible for this award.
+Students with dependents who have costs associated with child-care, and students with a disability are eligible for this award.
 All first year mature students who are, or who will be, members of Bowland College and who have a home address postcode within the Lancashire or Cumbria region and meet the criteria are eligible to apply.